Zhenye-Na/pokemon-gan/README.md

 * https://www.kaggle.com/dollarakshay/pokemon-images/discussion
 * https://veekun.com/dex/downloads

-## Training result
+## Training output
-As I have only two-hour GPU option in my account!
+As I have only `two-hour GPU` option in my account!
 So I have only get two images of new Pokemons.
+If you have access to high-level computing computer, you can train longer to get better results, to get more new Pokemons!

 ![Epoch50](https://github.com/Zhenye-Na/pokemon-gan/blob/master/output/newPokemon/epoch50.jpg)
 ![Epoch100](https://github.com/Zhenye-Na/pokemon-gan/blob/master/output/newPokemon/epoch100.jpg)